omerwase/CARLA-Semantic-Segmentation/README.md

 ![alt text][image2]

 #### Failures
 In order to effectively evaluate the network, I chose specific images that I expected the network to fail on.
 For example the first two images in the grouping below.
 These two images were the very first frames in a new CARLA episode.
 They are darker than usual because the scene’s lighting is not fully loaded when the frame was taken.
 I tested on these images in particular to gauge performance in dark scenes.
 However, the prediction failures in the third image was not expected, and quite interesting.
-It seems the pedestrians guitar case is being classified as a car.
+It seems the pedestrian's guitar case is being classified as a car.
 Such situations are important to guide the networks training through points-of-failure.

 ![alt text][image3]